• Home

 * Only two wrestlers have 30 plus wins and both are in the 184-pound bracket: Aeoden Sinclair (30-1) from Missouri and James Conway (32-2) of F & M.

-* The Oklahoma State Cowboys have crowned 142 NCAA champions.
+* The Oklahoma State Cowboys have crowned 142 NCAA champions, followed by Penn State (61) and Iowa (55).

 * There will be 640 bouts over the three days of competition.